AdamModus/arch-dotfiles/README.md

 - zed: While I'm still not maining this, I want to.
 It's a very nice, very fast IDE.
 - zen-browser-bin: Zen is my favourite browser to use for personal stuff

-# Fisher packages I like to install
+# fisher packages I like to install
 - jethrokuan/z: Jumping into folders, with fish (there are also implementations for other shells)
 - jorgebucaran/nvm.fish: node version manager for fish!
 - franciscolourenco/done: getting notifications when long terminal tasks are done! (maybe a candidate for removal, still unsure)